 There are many ways to use the theory of multiple intelligences in the classroom.

-How can the Multiple Intelligences be Implemented in the Classroom?
+How can Multiple Intelligences be Implemented in the Classroom?

-The best way to layout a classroom to support multiple intelligences is to have places in the room that work for each type of intelligence.
+The best way to layout a classroom to support multiple intelligences is to have places in the room that works for each type of intelligence.

 For linguistic intelligence, there should be a quiet area for reading, writing, and practicing speeches.